MokkoTan/Risk-Analytics-in-Banking-Loan-/ReadMe.md

 ![Dashboard Design](https://imgur.com/mbGJREs.jpg)

+Insights
-- Age is the main factor to look into
+Age is the main factor to look into

-- Occupation of the Applicant & their total income
+Occupation of the Applicant & their total income

-- Number of family member
+Number of family member

-- Realty Ownership / Car Ownership
+Realty Ownership / Car Ownership

-- Methods to prevent company from loosing money
+Methods to prevent company from loosing money :

+                                          - Denying the Loan

+                                          - Reducing the Loan Amount

+                                          - Lending at Higher Interest Rate Improve the data by collecting ：

+                           - Expenses Pattern

+                           - Assets

 .
 [![N|Solid](https://imgur.com/6O6LS3g.png)](https://www.linkedin.com/in/mokko-tan-3222b91b4/)